Milenko Ačimovič: International career

 Ačimovič debuted for the Slovenia national team on 22 April 1998 in Murska Sobota against the Czech Republic.
 In the first leg of the UEFA Euro 2000 qualifiers against Ukraine, he scored the winning goal from near the halfway line, helping Slovenia qualify for its first major tournament.
 At the 2002 FIFA World Cup, Ačimovič scored in Slovenia's 3–1 defeat to Paraguay in Seogwipo.
 His final appearance for the national side came on 28 March 2007 in Celje, during a 1–0 home defeat to the Netherlands in a Euro 2008 qualification match.
 He announced his retirement from international football that August.
 He earned a total of 74 caps for Slovenia, scoring 13 goals.

 Personal life

-Ačimovič and his wife Lea have two children, a daughter Klara (born 2002) and a son Mateo (2007).
+Ačimovič and his wife Lea have two children, a daughter Klara (born 2002) and a son Mateo (2007), who is also a professional footballer.
 He is also the former brother-in-law of Serbian footballer Dejan Stanković, who was married to his sister Ana until 2024.